Amit019/DjangoBlog_mark-2/README.md

     >>  python manage.py migrate

-    >>  python manage.py runserver 8000
+    >>>  python manage.py runserver 8000

 #  Django Admin

+     .
 Default  superUser was created

+     .
 Default Username admin

+     .
 Default Password admin

+     .
 Default Email Id  admin@gmail.com

-  It is possible to add additional admin user who can login to the admin site.
+ It is possible to add an additional admin user who can login to the admin site.
 Run the following command:

   python manage.py createsuperuser

-  Username: admin_username (Enter your desired username and press enter.)
+  Enter your choice username and press Enter

+  Username: admin_username

-  Email address: admin@example.com  (You will then be prompted for your desired email address:)
+  You will then be prompted for your email address:

+  Email address: admin@example.com

-  The final step is to enter your password.
+  The final step is to enter your desired password.
 You will be asked to enter your password twice, the second time as a confirmation of the first.

   Password: **********
   Password (again): *********
   Superuser created successfully.

-  Go to the web browser and visit http://localhost:8000/admin
+  Go to the browser and visit http://localhost:8000/admin